Close Navigation

 Health and safety news

-What is SMAS?
+What is SMAS accreditation?

 SMAS is part of the SSIP accreditation scheme known as ‘Safety Schemes In Procurement’ (SSIP).
 When you begin working for clients they may ask you to become a member of SSIP.
 This is so they can be assured that your H&S practices are up to standard with a third party certification.